frankiearzu/DSMTools/DSM Tools Suite/edgetx/readme.md

 After the instalation, the directory folder should look like this:
 <code>
-  /SCRIPTS/TOOLS/DSM Tools.lua   -- Main program for the TOOLS page
+  /MODELS/DSMDATA                -- Where the info about your plane is stored /SCRIPTS/TOOLS/DSM Tools.lua   -- Main program for the TOOLS page /SCRIPTS/TOOLS/dsm-tools/
-  /SCRIPTS/TOOLS/dsm-tools/
                   apps        -- LUA Applications